I-5 Grade Raise

 Project Description:

 Near Elk Grove, from Mokelumne River Bridge to Lambert Road Undercrossing.
-Raise roadway profile, rehabilitate pavement and drainage systems, construct concrete barrier and maintenance vehicle pullouts, and upgrade signs, facilities to Americans with Disabilities Act (ADA) standards, and Transportation Management System (TMS) elements.
+Raise roadway profile, rehabilitate roadway and drainage systems, and upgrade signs and Transportation Management System (TMS) elements.

 Purpose: